yogeshkk/KAAU/README.md

 Q4) Ok.
 But I have Kubectl to do all the above tasks and more then why so much effort if no one going to use it.

-Ans: So cruel but it is ok if this go in git graveyard.
-I was loved kubernetes and learning the Go language so I thought I could do something also I use kubernetes every day.
-When your users and roles grow it is painfull to find which account entitles which role via which role binding.
+Ans: So cruel, But it is ok if this goes in git graveyard.
+I loved kubernetes and was learning the Go language so I thought I could create something in kubernetes.

+I use kubernetes every day all of using kubectl, But when your users and roles grow a lot it is painfull to find which account entitles which role via which role binding.
 So a simple UI can be helpful.
-It is ok if no one uses it will be in opensource so another brillance developer can see how easy to develop around kubernetes.
+It is ok if no one uses it will be in opensource so another brillance developer can see how easy to develop around kubernetes and make something awesome out of it.

 Q5) You are learning Go Language.
 Is that why code is so awful?